zurb/F5-accessibility-audit/readme.md

 ## Off-Canvas
 - Must support the use of anchor tags and buttons to trigger offcanvas
-- aria-expanded is needed for the button
+- aria-expanded is needed for the button that triggers the offcanvas effect
 - `aria-role = navigation` is needed for the navigation area
 - `aria-hidden` is needed for the navigation area
 - role = button has to be used the navigation anchor tag **and** aria-controls